cstuartroe/azor/README.md

 * Command line arguments
   * I actually think I'm likely to implement this, simply because it wouldn't add much overhead but would make the language much more practical as a scripting language.

-* Type inference
-  * I would never try to do something like Haskell's type inference system, but basic type deduction would reduce a lot of bloat.
-    It feels kinda dumb to write a type annotation for something like `some_const : INT = 42`.
-I actually drafted an implementation, but scrapped it when I realized that it causes the order of type-checking to matter for implicitly-typed functions that use other globally-scoped functions.
-I think I might resurrect that attempt at type inference because it worked fine for constants and many functions, and I'll just make weak/vague guarantees about type inference on functions that use other functions.

 * Anonymous functions